 As a Southern Baptist educational institution, the seminary is redemptive, but not rehabilitative, in nature.
 Therefore, a person should not come to seminary with serious family, health, emotional, or financial problems.
 The pressures of study, church participation, family, finances, and other such factors weigh heavily upon the seminary student and the student's family.
 These pressures can be a vital factor affecting the physical and mental health of the student.

 Individuals seeking admission into any course of study resulting in earned academic credit should submit an application for admission to the Office of Admissions.
 All supporting documents that are part of the admissions application must be received before an admission decision will be made.
 Registration for classes will be possible only after the Admissions Committee has granted approval for admission.
 Appropriate application forms and supporting documents are linked to the specific course of study on the seminary's web site at www.swbts.edu/applynow.
 These are also available by calling the Office of Admissions at 1.800.SWBTS.01.

-Individuals who have been convicted of a crime, other than a traffic violation or a similar misdemeanor where only a fine was assessed, should wait a minimum of two calendar years after the sentence has been served (including probation) before submitting an application.
+Individuals who have been convicted of a crime, other than a traffic violation or a similar misdemeanor where only a fine was assessed, should wait a minimum of one calendar year after the sentence has been served (including probation) before submitting an application.